Canon7D Underwater Housing ReviewWith Performance Comparison to Canon 5d Mark II

 or another aftermarket viewfinder.
 When shooting wide angle reef photography or split images, I use the Inon 45

 degree viewfinder.
 This angled viewfinder allows you to keep the camera pointed up without straining your neck and provides a large sharp image.
 For fast action photography like sharks or dolphins, I prefer a straight viewfinder like the Aquatica Aqua View

 viewfinder.
 Most of my diving in Wakatobi was focused on reef scenes, thus I stuck with the Inon 45

 for most dives.
 When shooting video, I usually re-install the stock Aquatica viewfinder as its small size doesn't block the LCD when viewing your composition at arms reach.

 Underwater housing for the Canon7D include the Ikelite 7D

 , Seacam 7D, Subal 7D

 , and Nauticam 7D

-Please call us for the latest housing schedule.
+Please call us for housing availability.